“And this is my second girlfriend”

-What actually to say.
+What actually to say

 Let’s start with some easy ways to start a conversation.
 You can practice these in front of a mirror.
 Try them out.
 The opening can be very simple.
 You don’t have to start witty or elaborate.
-If you are used to blanking or bailing in social situations.
-Practice these so often they become second nature.
-You just blurt them out.
+If normally you blank in social situations, practice these so often they become second nature.
+So you just blurt them out.

-“Hi, how are you?”
+- “Hi, how are you?”

-“I don’t believe we have met”
+- “I don’t believe we have met”

-“I am [insert name player 1], nice to meet you [insert name player 2]”
+- “I am [insert name player 1], nice to meet you [insert name player 2]”

-Notice something – use the context to your advantage.
+Use the context to your advantage.
 Something odd happens, or maybe something is remarkably normal.
 No matter; state your thought.
 Say it out loud to someone, comment on life.
 Use your unique observation to start a conversation.

 How to keep a conversation going

-- So tell me, what is your story?
+- "So tell me, what is your story?"

-- Hey, I love your [genuinely compliment item], where did you get it?
+- "Hey, I love your [item you genuinely like], where did you get it?"

-- What was your highlight of the week?
+- "What was your highlight of the week?"

-- What passion project are you working on?
+- "What passion project are you working on?"

 Try these or any other question that appeals to positive emotions.
 To follow up you can ALWAYS ask: “why?”
 Use the power of that little word.
 But ask it out of interest!
-Not out of judgement.
+Not out of judgment.
 Be open to their personal view on life.

-“Why do you feel that way?”
-“Please elaborate, why was that your highlight?”
-“Why are you passionate about that”
+- “Please elaborate, why was that your highlight?”

-If a subject is depleted – you can move on using this awesome tactic.
+If a subject is depleted – you move on using this awesome tactic.
 Keep on talking by zooming in/out or stepping aside to relating subject.
 Zooming in on the subject – to go into the nitty gritty detail.
 Zooming out for a bigger scope – going to the more conceptual level.
 Or look for tangents of the subject.

-You don’t have to blatantly agree to everything.
+You don’t have to agree to everything.
 But accept how people think, feel and communicate.
 Take their feelings into account.

 Common ground is the best place to bond.
 Actively search for subjects you two can relate on.
 Then exploit the shit out of it.
 Does someone like gaming?
 And you too?
 Why not have a passionate discourse about how modern games neglect storyline in favor of graphics.

 When people tell a story or answer.
 Don’t instantly jump in with a follow-up remark.

-Just wait a few seconds.
+Wait a few seconds.

 Consider what they said,… and react deliberately on their statements.
 Got an unsatisfying answer?
 Or think there might be more hidden layers?
 Wait a bit longer, pause 10 seconds.

 Share stories and vulnerabilities